oLashia/CheckMate/README.md

 - **Notifications**: Integrating reminders or notifications for upcoming tasks would further enhance the usability of the program.

 Check Mate is a robust foundation for managing tasks and to-do lists, demonstrating practical Python programming skills and providing a solid starting point for future enhancements.

+## Video Explanation

+For a video explanation of the Check Mate project, you can watch the following YouTube video: [Check Mate Overview](https://www.youtube.com/watch?v=ltHzwy3ZsjE).